Our Lady of Perpetual Support

 Learn more at olpskenya.org.

-Partnership Timeline: First grant cycle (partnership started in 2021)
+Partnership Timeline: Second grant cycle (partnership started in 2021)

 Background: Following 70 years of British colonization, Africans began to protest Great Britain's rule over Kenya.
 In 1952, after years of unrest and rebellion, Governor Sir Everlyn Baring declared a state of emergency for the country, eventually forcing the colonial government to allow for African representation in the Legislative Council.
 Eight African leaders were elected, leading to the formation of the Kenya African National Union (KANU).
 KANU attained 83 of the 124 seats in the House of Representatives in 1963, and gained full independence later that year under Mzee Jomo Kenyatta.